yusuf963/house/README.md

     c. you can see the schema in the file
     d.
 (Optional), run the command below to see the sql code `python manage.py sqlmigrate listings 0001`
+4. to add the new schema/table/models  to the database run the command `python manage.py migrate`